Mariners vs. Phillies Player Props Betting Odds

 Kelenic Stats

-- Kelenic has 25 hits with seven doubles, seven home runs, seven walks and 14 RBI.
-He's also stolen three bases.
+- Jarred Kelenic has 25 hits with seven doubles, seven home runs and seven walks.
+He has driven in 14 runs with three stolen bases.

 Kelenic Recent Games